harshasrinivas/cli-github/README.rst

 Usage
 =====

-Display the list of a user's repositories from the username
+Display the list of a user's repositories from the username, along with the number of stargazers

 ``$ clipy-github -n harshasrinivas``

-Display the list of a user's repositories from the profile URL
+Display the list of a user's repositories from the profile URL, along with the number of stargazers

 ``$ clipy-github -u https://github.com/harshasrinivas``

-Display all the files and folders within a repository recursively from the repository URL
+Display all the files and folders within a repository recursively from the repository URL, along with their sizes

 ``$ clipy-github -r https://github.com/harshasrinivas/clipy-github``